Sargent, Pepi, Ferreira on US roster for World Cup warmups

 Sargent appeared in the first three qualifiers last September but was dropped by the U.S. during a scoring slump at Norwich, which was relegated from the Premier League to England’s second tier.
 He has revived his play this season, scoring five goals in his last five matches going into Wednesday night’s game.

-Ferreira is fourth in Major League Soccer with 18 goals for Dallas, but Pepi is scoreless in 30 games for club and country since he got two goals in a qualifier against Jamaica on Oct.
-7. He had an assist last weekend in his debut for Groningen following a loan from Augsburg.
+Ferreira is fourth in Major League Soccer with 18 goals for Dallas.
+Pepi was left off the spring roster to rest, and he is scoreless in 30 games for club and country since Oct.
+7.

+“Keep in mind, this is a guy that scored three goals for us in World Cup qualifying and has had a tough time since then,” Berhalter.
+“We’re trying to get him confidence.
+We’re trying to get him into the group and see if he can make a push for the final roster.”

 Injuries and lack of playing time remain a concern.

 Berhalter’s roster will average 24 years, 201 days as of the start of training on Monday.
 Nine players have changed clubs in recent months.
-Eight players are from MLS, nine based in Europe and nine in England and Scotland.
+Eight players are in MLS and nine each in Europe, and and in England and Scotland.
+Berhalter plans a training camp for MLS players as their teams are eliminated.

 The roster: